mysterious-coding/base_entranced/README.md

 by duo and exar

-a fork of sil's fantastic [base_enhanced](https://github.com/TheSil/base_enhanced) server mod
+a fork of sil's fantastic [base_enhanced](https://github.com/TheSil/base_enhanced) JK3 server mod

-This mod is based on base_enhanced with some extra features
+This mod is primarily for siege, and is based on base_enhanced with some extra features

 ###g_fixsiegescoring
 0 = dumb default JK3 scoring (20 pts per obj, 30 pts for final obj, 10 pt bonus at end)